 The biggest factor when purchasing a home is Cost and there is a sizable gap between the price of a newly constructed home and that of a resale property.
 Here we discuss the Pros and cons of both New Construction or Existing Homes.

 New homes are typically built on the outer boundaries of the city which makes them far off and therefore commute times can be longer if you are working in downtown or other neighboring cities.
 Newer localities has limited access to public transportation and therefore your daily drive can be long and expensive.
 Homes in cities that have little room for expansion tend to be more valuable than those in cities that have plenty of room.
-For example, areas in downtown Toronto are far more expensive than outer Toronto area even though they are much smaller in size.
+For example, areas in downtown Toronto are far more expensive than the outer Toronto area (Barrie, Windsor, Niagara, Erin, houses for in Russell )even though they are much smaller in size.
 Plans for schools, hospitals, public transportation, and other public infrastructure can dramatically improve property values in the new areas.

 Repairs and Enhancements

 A newly built home requires less maintenance since everything from appliances to the HVAC system and roof are brand new.
 This means you can better predict monthly homeownership costs, since you’ll likely spend less to maintain your home.